Kars1996/template/README.md

 ## Now stable! 💖

+Kars Template v1.2 (Shoutout Nitlix for the help/inspiration 💛)

 This is a [Next.js](https://nextjs.org/) template created for super-powering Kars Apps quickly.
 It includes:

 -   Inter - A google font.